 Depending on the situation applicable to you, you can use one of the following ways to get access to IBM Installation Manager.
-It is recommended that you use IBM Installation Manager version 1.6.0 or higher.
-With an earlier version of IBM Installation Manager, the 64-bit Architecture may not be selected by default.
+It is recommended that you use IBM Installation Manager version 1.8.3 or higher.
+With an earlier version of IBM

+Installation Manager, the 64-bit Architecture may not be selected by default.
 In such case, select it manually before proceeding to the next step in the installation procedure.

 • If you have access to the product disks of the InfoSphere Master Data Management Advanced Edition or Standard Edition, you can use the IBM Installation Manager on disk 1 for the installation of InfoSphere MDM Collaboration Server.
-Unpack the IBMIM archive file (file extension is zip) for the platform of the system you plan to install InfoSphere MDM Collaboration Server.
+Unpack the agent.installer.linux.gtk.x86_64_1.8.3000.20150606_0047 archive file (file extension is zip) for the platform of the system you plan to install InfoSphere MDM Collaboration Server.